 One technique Beneux did not teach us in this class (it might be taught in the advanced classes) is to pause at the close-contact position when holstering your weapon to take one last look around.
 A couple of us incorporated this into our reholstering routine, though, without correction by the instructors.

 Beneux again emphasized the value of dry practice: Going through all the Front Sight procedures with an empty weapon while observing all safety practices, doing it slowly and perfectly.
 The goal is to be methodical.
-The speed will come later.
+The speed comes later.

 Day one ends with a classroom lecture on the Moral and Ethical Decisions Associated with the Use of Deadly Force.
 This lecture is mandatory for first-time and CCW students.
 The lecturer’s last name was Mayer.